danjonpeterson/danjonpeterson.github.io/_pages/about.md

   - /about.html
 ---

-I'm a [research scientist/engineer](http://ibic.washington.edu/profiles/peterson) working at the [Integrated Brain Imaging Center (IBIC)](http://ibic.washington.edu) at the University of Washington, and a data engineering fellow at Insight Data Science.
+I'm a Data Engineer working at [Octave Bioscience](https://www.octavebio.com/) and formerly with [IBIC](http://ibic.washington.edu) at the University of Washington.

 Current Projects
 ======
+* Developing a pipeline for analysis of MS lesions and atrophy
 * Making it easy for folks to get a 3D print of their brain from an MRI scan

+Past Projects
+======
-* White matter degnereration in Alzheimer's disease
+* Monitoring degnereration in Alzheimer's disease
 * Atypical dementias (FTD, PSP, CBD)
 * Diffusion methodology - improving image processing

-Past Projects
-======
-* Temporal lobe epilepsy
 * Automated segmentation of spinal cord diffusion images
-* Diffusion imaging in Autism and ADHD
+* Diffusion imaging in Autism, ADHD and dyslexia
-* White matter connectivity in dyslexia
 * Experiment development for solution-state NMR